Su Ih-jen

-Career
+Early career

-Su received his MD degree from National Taiwan University Medical School in 1976, and a PhD in pathology in 1987.
+Su received his MD degree from National Taiwan University Medical School in 1976, and PhD in pathology in 1987.
 His research focus is on virus and virus-associated human cancers.
 He co-authored SARS in Taiwan: an overview and lessons learned, published by The International Journal of Infectious Diseases, which aimed to describe the epidemiology of SARS in Taiwan between March and July 2003, along with the public health response.
 He has published more than 200 papers in journals including The Lancet, Blood, Journal of Clinical Investigation, and The American Journal of Pathology.
 He was a speaker at the 4th International Conference and Exhibition on Metabolomics & Systems Biology in 2015.

 Through 2002, Su taught at National Taiwan University Medical School, while also directing the National Health Research Institutes' Division of Clinical Research.
 Following his tenure as director of the Centers for Disease Control, Su returned to the NHRI clinical research division, then subsequently served as director of the National Institute of Infectious Diseases and Vaccinology, another NHRI division.
 Su was formerly distinguished professor, Department of Biotechnology, Southern Taiwan University of Science and Technology, and has also taught at National Cheng Kung University.
 At Cheng Kung, Su concurrently served as deputy superintendent of the National Cheng Kung University Hospital.